MPAGS-CPP-2023/mpags-day-6-georgehallett/README.md

 # mpags-cipher
-A simple command line tool for encrypting/decrypting text using classical ciphers
+A simple command line tool for encrypting/decrypting text using classical ciphers.
+With multi-cipher functionality, unit testing and try/catch exceptions implemented.
+Recently added support for caesar cipher to run through multithreading.

 ## Code layout
 We have created separate directories for holding the source files (under